Median voter theorem: Statement and proof of the theorem

-Proof — Let the median voter be Marlene.
+Proof sketch: Let the median voter be Marlene.
 The candidate who is closest to her will receive her first preference vote.
 Suppose that this candidate is Charles and that he lies to her left.
-Then Marlene and all voters to her left (comprising a majority of the electorate) will prefer Charles to all candidates to his right, and Marlene and all voters to her right will prefer Charles to all candidates to his left.
+Marlene and all voters to her left (by definition a majority of the electorate) will prefer Charles to all candidates to his right, and Marlene and all voters to her right (also a majority) will prefer Charles to all candidates to his left.